Home > How to Tips

 clean install macOS Sequoia

-Yeah, clean install macOS Sequoia is to install macOS Sequoia from scratch rather than cover your current macOS.
+Yeah, clean install macOS Sequoia is to install macOS Sequoia from scratch rather than covering your current macOS.
 Setting files, old system cache files, app cache files, and other data you don't need won't remain on your Mac after a clean macOS installation.

 It can reduce the possibility of encountering macOS Sequoia update issues, bringing fluency and unobstructed macOS installation, well performance, stability of the macOS 15, and much more free disk space.